MacaPecha/devsite-docs/guides/online-payments/gateway/general-considerations/configuration.en.md

 indexable: false
 ---

-# Mercado Pago Gateway: Configuration
+# Mercado Libre Gateway: Configuration

 > NOTE
 >
-> Unfortunately Mercado Pago's Gateway Configuration Section is not currently translated to english.
+> Unfortunately Mercado Libre's Gateway Configuration Section is not currently translated to english.
 Nonetheless this guide will be helpful to you to understand the configuration flow.

 <br>